MainulDip/EverydayReactJS/Hooks-Quick-Note.md

 ```

 ### useMemo:
 Used for Memorization of function's result. `useMemo` calls its function and returns the result and cached.
-Used for expensive computation.
+Used for expensive computation

 * Note: `useMemo` to memoizing values and `memo` for Component memoizing